StueyMC/Visualizations/Examples/Tabulator/UserGuide.md

 ### Examples
 #### Football team names
-> Column Name: "Team Name"\
+1. Column Name: "Team Name"
+2. Select `Content`.
+3. Click `Select a value` on the right panel.
-Content: Select the team name field from your data source.
+4. Locate and select the team name field from your data source.

 [Table of Contents](#table-of-contents)